The Beta Prototype

 As for the second instrument?
 As described in other parts of this website, the pitches coming from the amp or headphones are not the same as the low volume sounds one might hear acoustically from the strings or body.

-Even though at a very low amp output, the acoustic sounds are not heard, we want to lose as little of the physical strings' energy through the body as possible, since that is energy not going into the pickup.
-Therefore, we're using a different material on the second instrument in order to reduce that loss of the strings' vibrational energy into the body.
+Even though at a very low amp output, the acoustic sounds are not heard, we want to lose as little of the physical strings' energy through the body as possible, since that is energy not making it into the pickup.
+We're using a different material on the second instrument in order to reduce that loss of the strings' vibrational energy into the body.
 The idea is to have as low an acoustic volume as possible.
 The whole exercise is a kind of A/B test of cabinet material.